aussiesloth/ean13-book-barcode-generator/README.md

 ![Example EAN-13 output](examples/SAMPLE_9780306406157.png)

-## GitHub Pages
+## Use online

-Because the root `index.html` is the complete app, publishing it with GitHub Pages is simple:

-1. Open the repository **Settings**.
-2. Open **Pages**.
-3. Under **Build and deployment**, select **Deploy from a branch**.
-4. Select the `main` branch and `/ (root)` folder.
-5. Save.
+You can run the generator directly in your browser using the GitHub Pages version.

-The hosted page needs the internet only to load the page itself.
-Barcode generation and export happen locally in the visitor's browser and the ISBN is not submitted to a server by this code.
+Barcode generation and export are performed locally in your browser.
+The ISBN you enter is not transmitted to a server by this application.

 ## Scope and verification